Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 array([  3,   2, 102, 103])
 ```

 The end result was `3`.
-This happened because `3` corresponded to the last
+This happened because `3` corresponded to the last `0`
-`0` in the index array, but importantly, this is just an implementation
+in the index array.
+But importantly, this is just an implementation detail.
-detail. **NumPy makes no guarantees about the order in which index elements
+**NumPy makes no guarantees regarding the order in which index elements are
-are assigned to.**[^cupy-assignment-footnote] If you are using an integer
+assigned.**[^cupy-assignment-footnote] If you are using an integer array as an
-array as an assignment index, it's best to be careful to avoid duplicate
+assignment index, be careful to avoid duplicate entries in the index or, at
-entries in the index (or at least ensure that duplicate entries are always
+the very least, ensure that duplicate entries are always assigned the same
-assigned the same value).
+value.

 [^cupy-assignment-footnote]: For example, in [CuPy](https://cupy.dev/),
   which implements the NumPy API on top of GPUs, [the behavior of this sort